 Overseeing the operations of any business is a career in which the right business-minded individual can truly succeed.
 An operations manager is tasked with ensuring that operations are both efficient and effective.
 However, this requires not only understanding a business’s overall goals and objectives, but using that information to run the business successfully.
-At its core, the skills needed for a successful career in operations include the ability to think analytically, communicate effectively, and execute efficiently.
+At its core, the skillset required for operations managers includes the ability to think analytically, communicate effectively, and execute efficiently.

 Today’s business structure differs greatly from past standards and modern companies are focused on pinpointing the most effective operational practices to leverage against the competition.
 IKEA, a global business that provides low-cost, functional home furnishing products, is a prime example of an organization that has developed a plan to increase the effectiveness of their operating procedures, thereby attracting customers and increasing revenue.
 Through a variety of methods, IKEA has become a leader in best business practices including controlling the value chain to set them apart from the competition.

-Establishing an effective operations process involves strategy development with some trial and error, but skilled operations leaders can shape efficient and effective business processes by employing a few important traits.
+Establishing an effective operations process involves strategy development with some trial and error, but effective operations management can shape efficient and effective business processes by employing this list of important skills and qualities.

 1. An Operations Manager is Realistic

-A strong operations leader understands that employees are a valuable resource and can effectively communicate with operations staff.
+A good operations manager understands that employees are a valuable resource and can effectively communicate with operations staff.
 That not only means delivering the hard facts and providing thoughtful and constructive feedback, but listening to empowered employees who are part of the same team.

 Results showed from a 2007 study “The Relationship between Transformational Leadership and Leader-Member Exchange in Different Cultures” 1showed that teams with strong and trusting leadership positively impacted team members’ individual and collective performances.
 As an example, if an operations leader realizes that production is slowing down, costing the company revenue, communicating directly with employees might be a better approach.
-Effective organizational leaders can impress upon employees the need to improve and explain the reasoning behind the request.
+An effective operations manager can impress upon employees the need to improve and explain the reasoning behind the request.
 If a goal cannot be reached, employees are empowered to share with management the necessary information for developing alternative, achievable plans.

 2. An Operations Manager Looks for Efficiency